Surf Zone Fishes

 Study Methods

 Monthly beach seine sets at four sites (Bolsa Chica State Beach, Seal Beach, Belmont Shore, Hermosa Beach) within the SCB were conducted from May 2007 through September 2009.
 Beach seines are fishing nets with floats at the top and weights at the bottom to keep them open.
 Nets are set in about 10 feet of water and dragged to shore along the ocean bottom.
 Every fish caught in the net was identified, measured, and released.
 Sport fishes of interest (California corbina, spotfin croaker, yellowfin croaker, barred surfperch, and walleye surfperch) that were large enough to hold a t-bar tag and appeared to be in good condition were tagged prior to release.
-You may view link opens in new windowpictures of these and other common surf zone fishes (PDF).
+You may view pictures of these and other common surf zone fishes (PDF).

 What to do if you catch a tagged fish